Baakwa/Churn-Rate-App/README.md

 ### Usage
 To run the Churn Rate application, execute the following command:

-streamlit run 1_🏠_Home.py
+streamlit run Home.py

-- Open a web browser and navigate to the provided URL to access the application.
+- Navigate to the provided URL  or a web brower opens to access the application.
 - Use the credentials username=Drop_ins and password=guest000 to log in.
 - Explore the features and functionalities of the application.